 - B10.
 Prior to commencing the road upgrades identified in condition B6, the Applicant must prepare a Traffic Management Plan for the development in consultation with TfNSW and Council, and to the satisfaction of the Planning Secretary.
-This plan must include: - (a) details of the transport route to be used for all development-related traffic; - (b) details of the road upgrade works required by condition B6 of this consent; - (c) a reconciliation table to demonstrate all traffic-related management measures and recommendations identified in the EIS have been included in the plan; - (d) details of the measures that would be implemented to minimise traffic impacts during construction, upgrading or decommissioning works, including: - (i) details of the dilapidation surveys required by condition B8 of this consent; - (ii) temporary traffic controls, including detours and signage; - (iii) notifying the local community about development-related traffic impacts; - (iv) procedures for receiving and addressing complaints from the community about developmentrelated traffic; - minimising potential for conflict with school buses and other road users as far as practicable, including preventing queuing on the public road network; - (vi) minimising potential cumulative traffic impacts with other projects in the area during construction, upgrading or decommissioning works; - (vii) minimising dirt tracked onto the public road network from development-related traffic;
+This plan must include: - (a) details of the transport route to be used for all development-related traffic; - (b) details of the road upgrade works required by condition B6 of this consent; - (c) a reconciliation table to demonstrate all traffic-related management measures and recommendations identified in the EIS (including the load and speed controls in the Goonoo Goonoo Bridge Assessment and Load Rating dated 10 October 2024) have been included in the plan; - (d) details of the measures that would be implemented to minimise traffic impacts during construction, upgrading or decommissioning works, including: - (i) details of the dilapidation surveys required by condition B8 of this consent; - (ii) temporary traffic controls, including detours and signage; - (iii) notifying the local community about development-related traffic impacts; - (iv) procedures for receiving and addressing complaints from the community about developmentrelated traffic:

-- (viii) measures for managing light vehicle peak numbers; - details and volume of the employee shuttle bus service, including pick-up and drop-off points and associated parking arrangements for construction workers, and measures to encourage employee use of this services, and monitoring measures; - scheduling of heavy vehicle movements to minimise convoy length or platoons, and to minimise conflict with light vehicles; - (xi) responding to local climate conditions that may affect road safety such as fog, dust, wet weather and flooding; - (xii) measures to minimise dust generated by construction traffic; - (xiii) responding to any emergency repair or maintenance requirements; and - (xiv) a traffic management system for managing heavy vehicles requiring escort; - (e) a driver's code of conduct that addresses: - (i) driver fatigue; - (ii) procedures to ensure that drivers, including employees, contractors and sub-contractors, adhere to the designated transport routes and speed limits; and - (iii) procedures to ensure that drivers implement safe driving practices; and - (f) a program to ensure drivers working on the development receive suitable training on the code of conduct and any other relevant obligations under the Traffic Management Plan.
+- minimising potential for conflict with school buses and other road users as far as practicable, including preventing queuing on the public road network; - (vi) minimising potential cumulative traffic impacts with other projects in the area during construction, upgrading or decommissioning works; - (vii) potential for conflict with key tourism, cultural, sporting and entertainment related events in the LGA, (e.g. music festivals), as far as practicable; - (viii) minimising dirt tracked onto the public road network from development-related traffic; - (viii)(ix) measures for managing light vehicle peak numbers; - (ix) details and volume of the employee shuttle bus service, including pick-up and drop-off points and associated parking arrangements for construction workers, and measures to encourage maximise employee use of this services, and monitoring measures; - (x)(xi) scheduling of heavy vehicle movements to minimise convoy length or platoons, and to minimise conflict with light vehicles; - (xi)(xii) responding to local climate conditions that may affect road safety such as fog, dust, wet weather and flooding; - (xii)(xiii) measures to minimise dust generated by construction traffic; - (xiii)(xiv) responding to any emergency repair or maintenance requirements; and - (xiv)(xv) a traffic management system for managing heavy vehicles requiring escort; - (e) a driver's code of conduct that addresses: - (i) driver fatique; - (ii) procedures to ensure that drivers, including employees, contractors and sub-contractors, adhere to the designated transport routes and speed limits; and - (iii) procedures to ensure that drivers implement safe driving practices; and - (f) a program to ensure drivers working on the development receive suitable training on the code of conduct and any other relevant obligations under the Traffic Management Plan.